amoliu/funzo/README.rst

 What about the name?
 ----------------------
-*funzo* is a swahili word for instruction or doctrine or simply teaching, which is what we try to achieve here using IRL.
-If we do not succeed, the end result may not be desirable as Homer Simpson found out with [Homer's funzo](http://simpsons.wikia.com/wiki/Funzo).
+**funzo** is a Swahili word for instruction or doctrine or simply teaching, which is what we try to achieve here using IRL.
+If we do not succeed, the end result may not be desirable as Homer Simpson found out with `Homer's funzo` <http://simpsons.wikia.com/wiki/Funzo>_.